open-sdg/open-sdg/docs/metadata-format.md

 ### 1.a.
 Organisation:

-Organisation unit information of the contact points for the data or metadata.
+Organisation which is responsible for the indicator (i.e. who can be contacted about the data or metadata).

 `CONTACT_ORGANISATION`